Vladimir Nabokov

 Gennady Barabtarlo Best Essay Prize

-Awarded annually for the best 2023 academic article or book chapter on Nabokov, based on nominal publication date of journal/book (latest date of year-range, if multi-year).
+Awarded annually for the best academic article or book chapter on Nabokov, based on official publication date of journal/book (latest date of year-range, if multi-year).
+Current year for nominations: 2024.
 Value $500.

 Named in honor of Russian-American Nabokov scholar and editor, Gennady Barabtarlo